 How you give the gift is often as appreciated as what you give.
 Here are simple ways to package gifts that’ll add pizazz to whatever it is you’re giving.

-- COLOR Adding colored paper to gifts makes them look more fun.
-Wrap things in tissue paper with a curly ribbon, or grab your paper shredder and run a few fun colors through it to create cushion for your gifts.
+Adding colored paper to gifts makes them look more fun.
+Wrap things in tissue paper with a curly ribbon, or grab your paper shredder and run a few fun colors through it to create a cushion for your gifts.